bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Right from the campground, we ran into difficulty.
 Calling the trail here “faint” turned out to be generous as we could see no trail at all.
 Eventually we found it alongside a stand of aspen and followed it to the base of a wooded slope where it disappeared.
 (Later, the guidebook author, Gillean Daffern, told me that the North Peak trail has faded from disuse.)

 After regrouping on the crest, we set off up the ridge.
 We soon left the trees behind and continued up a rocky, narrow section.
 Outcrops along the way can be climbed over or easily circumvented.
 The summit of North Peak itself, however, is broad and flat.
 We settled down for a 45-minute stay.
 Some of that time was spent debating whether or not to attempt the 1.8 km ridge connected to Mount Burke.
-We hadn’t planned it, didn’t read the description in the guidebook, but the traverse looked too enticing to ignore.
+We hadn’t planned it and hadn’t read the description in the guidebook, but the traverse looked too enticing to ignore.

-It appeared to be a scree hike until it reaches a cliff band just below the summit of Burke.
+It appeared to be a scree hike until it reached a cliff band just below the summit of Burke.
 We were too far to discern if the cliff posed an obstacle, but it was worth trying even if we had to turn back.
 We started along the ridge.

-The ridgewalk, however, turned out to be a cakewalk and an enjoyable one at that.
+The ridgewalk, however, turned out to be an enjoyable cakewalk.
 The buttress right after the summit of North Peak was surprisingly easy, despite the steep drop on the other side.
 Using ledges, we made our way down to the scree floor.
 We followed a firm trail in the scree all the way to the worrisome cliff band below Mount Burke’s summit.
 But here, a snow ramp dispelled our concerns, and we sauntered up the crux (according to the book, in dry conditions it’s a moderate 3-m-high scramble).
 A couple of minutes later we were standing next to the old lookout on top of Mount Burke.
 Except for Sonny who dawdled along the ridge, our summit-to-summit time was exactly an hour.

 After spending 25 minutes on top, we headed down the Mount Burke trail, familiar to us as we all had been on it before.
 But that familiarity didn’t last.
 Well down the mountain, in trees now, we turned right at a flagged junction.
 We thought it was the new trail section built after the flood, but actually it was another new trail.
 Although it knocks off 750 m from the normal route, it’s a harsh alternative.
 The steep trail lacks switchbacks to ease knees, and stretches of deadfall left us high-stepping along some of it.
 But eventually it reaches Salter Creek, just 550 m from the campground access road.
 (I learned later we had followed a cutline.)